 - Keep vent caps tightly in place.

-- Maintain the correct water level (about one half inch below the battery cap opening).
-Only clean, approved water should be added to batteries, be sure to check your manual for specifications.
+- Maintain the correct water level (about 1/2 inch below the battery cap opening) using clean, approved water, check your manual for specs.

 - Add water only after the charge cycle.